ALASdoo/wedoqa_com/content/home/experience.md

   company_url = ""
   location = ""
   description = """
-* We do outsource manual testing from the beginning of the project
+  * Manual testing for web-based applications, websites, and mobile applications
-* Cross-browser testing and cross-platform testing is done here for any web-based applications, sites and mobile applications
+  * Catch bugs early on with our third-party testing for each phase of completion
-* Our team is up to date with iPhone, iPad, Android tablets, Mac OS X, Windows, and Linux environments
+  * Cross-browser and cross-platform testing including iPhone, iPad, Android, MAC, Windows, Linux, and more
-* We perform all kinds of testing: Regression, Functional, Performance, Acceptance, UI/UX testing…
+  * Testing for Regression, Functional, Performance, Acceptance, Compliance, UI/UX testing, and more
-* We will guide the developers to make each function of software work as in the requirement specification
+  * Advise developers on next-step fixes per project specifications
-* We will assure that a recent code change or program extension has not affected existing features
+  * Ensure code changes, program extensions, and software, app, or website updates don’t negatively impact features or performance
-* We will suggest you how to enhance user experience and usability
+  * Non-IT user testing to assess and enhance the user experience
-* We always strive to improve our testing strategy to answer the expanding demands of IT business
+  * Testing for full project specs and region/industry compliance

   """

 [[experience]]